ds300/derivablejs/README.md

 I heartily welcome feature requests, bug reports, and general suggestions/criticism on the github issue tracker.
 I also welcome bugfixes via pull request (please read CONTRIBUTING.md before sumbitting).

+## Thanks

+Special thanks to:

+- Alan Dipert and Micha Niskin, creators of Javelin (and Boot!).
+[Their talk on Javelin](www.infoq.com/presentations/ClojureScript-Javelin) was the first exposure I had to these ideas.
+- Michael Thompson for the [re-frame README](https://github.com/Day8/re-frame) which was an awesome resource and gave me enough enthusiasm for the idea to hunker down and write everything.
+- David Weir and Jeremy Reffin, current mentors/employers for keeping me around despite my doing stuff like this.
+- Rich Hickey for words of wisdom regarding how to go about doing software.

 ## Hire Me

 If this project is useful to you, consider supporting the author by giving him a new job!

-A little about me: I want to work with and learn from awesome software engineers while tackling deeply interesting engineering problems.
+A little about me:

+I want to work with and learn from awesome software engineers while tackling deeply interesting problems.
 The kinds of problems that have you waking up early because you can't wait to start thinking about them again.

 I've been on the fraying edges of NLP academia since finishing my CompSci BSc in 2013.
 First as a PhD student and then as a Research Fellow/Code Monkey thing.
 During that time I've done a lot of serious JVM data processing stuff using Clojure (<3) and Java, plus a whole bunch of full-stack web development.

+That was fun but now I want to become a professional and deeply competent engineer.
+This seems very hard to do alone in an academic setting.

 I like to read and daydream about compilers and VMs.
 I like to read novels which deftly say something touching about humans.
 I can juggle 7 balls a bit.
 I play musical instruments and ride bicycles and watch stupid funny junk on youtube.
 I have an obscenely cool sister (seriously it's just not fair on the rest of us).

-I'm free from November and would be willing to move anywhere in Western Europe for the right job.
+I'm free from November and might be willing to do remote work or move anywhere in Western Europe for the right job.